smorris12151/STM32F030-bare-metal-programming-guide/README.md

 peripherals.
 Simpler MCUs with few peripherals have few interrupt handlers, and more complex MCUs have many.

-Vector table for STM32F429 is documented in Table 62.
-From there we can learn that there are 91 peripheral handlers, in addition to the standard 16.
+Vector table for ***STM32F030*** is documented in Table ***31 of the reference manual***.
+From there we can learn that there are ***32*** peripheral handlers, in addition to the standard 16.
+___
+***NOTE: Confusion point here - we would expect to see 48 entries in this table, but only see 39.
+This is because some chunks of memory are "reserved", and are excluded from the table.
+By considering the start address of 0x00000000 and the end adress of 0x000000C0, we can see a difference of 192 bytes, or 48 4byte regions.
+Ergo, 48 32 bit entries, ergo 48 entries in our vector table.
+I think -Sam***
+___
 Every entry in the vector table is an address of a function that MCU executes when a hardware interrupt (IRQ) triggers.
 The exception are first two entries, which play a key role in the MCU boot process.
 Those two first values are: an